keithclark/pds-exercise/README.md

 * For the TypeScript part, I couldn't find existing type definitions for the public API so created them for the members endpoint.
 The structure was derived from the response payload.

+* The method for populating a member card is included in `index.ts` and the markup is included in `index.html`.
+If the application was to grow in complexity, these would move into component specific TypeScript files along with additional methods to create and manage component instances.

 ## Notes / Observations

 * `npm install` failed because the Node modules in "package-lock.json" are resolving to https://npm.parliament.uk, which isn't reachable from my machine.
 I had delete "package-lock.json" for `npm install` to work.
 This means my solution may use different dependency versions to those in the original exercise.